neondatabase/website/content/docs/manage/database-access.md

 GRANT readonly TO readonly_user1;
 ```

-### Create a read-write role
+## Create a read-write role

+This section describes how to create a read-write role with access to a specific database and schema.
+An SQL statement summary is provided at the end.

 To create a read-write role:

 1. Connect to your database from an SQL client such as [psql](/docs/connect/query-with-psql-editor), [pgAdmin](https://www.pgadmin.org/), or the [Neon SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor).
 If you need help connecting, see [Connect from any client](/docs/connect/connect-from-any-app).

 2. Create a `readwrite` role using the following statement.
 Neon requires specifying a password when creating a role with SQL.
-Since this is a shared role used for privilege management, the `LOGIN` privilege is optional and not included.

     ```sql
     CREATE ROLE readwrite PASSWORD '<password>';